Is this a temporary disruption, or a more permanent shift?

 Even well before the COVID-19 pandemic disrupted everyone’s lives, ed-tech was a fast-growing industry.
 In 2019, more than $18 billion in investments flowed towards tech startups focused on education, whether they’re video conferencing tools, online learning software, hiring an essay writer, or virtual tutoring.
 By 2025, the global market for online education is forecasted to reach $350 billion.

 One of the biggest winners of this pandemic is BYJU, an educational technology and online tutoring startup based in India, which last year raised over $500 million in venture capital.
 In response to the pandemic shuttering schools, BYJU offered free access to its services, increasing the number of new students using the platform by 200%.

-Elsewhere, in China, Tencent provided the online learning platforms for a quarter of a billion full-time students that had to stay at home during the country’s February lockdown.
+Elsewhere, in China, Tencent provided online learning platforms for a quarter of a billion full-time students who had to stay at home during the country’s February lockdown.
 For instance, approximately 730,000 K-12 students attended classes via Tencent’s K-12 Online School in Wuhan.

-DingTalk, Alibaba’s distance learning solution, had to deploy 100,000 new cloud serves almost overnight to meet demand.
+DingTalk, Alibaba’s distance learning solution, had to deploy 100,000 new cloud services almost overnight to meet demand.

 “I believe that the integration of information technology in education will be further accelerated and that online education will eventually become an integral component of school education,“ Wang Tao, Vice President of Tencent Cloud and Vice President of Tencent Education, told WeForum.

 Online education enables teachers to interact with the classroom through chat groups and video meetings, as well as offering tools like voting and document sharing.
 Many teachers report good communication using online platforms like Lark and claim they would like to stick to these tools after the coronavirus threat is gone.